-Russia brands Donald Trump's decision to pull out of nuclear missile treaty a 'very dangerous step'
+Ex-Soviet leader Gorbachev warns Trump's plan to pull out of Russia nuclear treaty will undermine global disarmament

 - What has happened and what is President Trump threatening to withdraw from?

-The warning from Moscow comes after the US President said he would pull America out of the INF Treaty - a Cold War era agreement that prevents both countries from producing certain intermediate-range missiles - because Russia had violated the terms.
+The warning from Moscow comes after the US President said he would pull America out of the INF Treaty - a Cold War era agreement signed by Mr Gorbachev and former US President Ronald Reagan, that prevents both countries from producing certain intermediate-range missiles - because Russia had violated the terms.

 However, Mr Trump did not provide any details on these violations.